i80and/flutter/README.md

 flutter.py
 ==========
-Python, as a dynamically-typed language, has a philosophy of duck typing: if an object has the requisite properties, then it is correct.
-This usually works acceptably, but in my experience can on occasion propagate errors through a system.
+Python, as a dynamically-typed language, has a philosophy of duck typing: if an object has the requisite properties, then that object is of the correct type.
+This usually works just fine, but there are some circumstances where type mistakes can silently propogate throughout a system.

-While long-term I believe that optional typing can be used to improve static analysis, for now I'll settle for function prototype assertions at runtime.
+While I believe that long-term optional typing can be used to facilitate static analysis, but for now I'll settle for function prototype assertions at runtime.
 This is flutter.py.

 Examples
 --------
     from flutter import *

+    # x must be either an int or a float, f must be a function taking either
+    # an int or a float and returning an int, and a tuple (int, str) must be
+    # returned.
     @check(Union(int, float), Function(Union(int, float), int), Tuple(int, str))
     def foo(x, f):
         return (f(x), str(x))